mcollison/CS-Hackathon-2022/README.md

 	- you can use https://convertio.co/ps-png/ to convert your groupname.ps file to png

 ### Delivery
+- Submit a pull request with all your files in a subfolder called YourGroupName To do this:
-- Submit all three files as a pull request on the Github
+- Put all three files in a folder called YourGroupName
-- You can use drag and drop for this.
+- Fork this repo
+- Click "add files" in the web interface
+- Drag the folder onto the interface
+- Provide a commit message
+- Make a pull request to this repository

 ### You can go about this in different ways:
 - Using loops and maths to produce interesting paths